-American has a fully drawn \$850 million credit facility (the Credit Facility) which consists of a \$600 million senior secured revolving credit facility with a final maturity on June 17, 2009 and a \$250 million term loan facility with a final maturity on December 17, 2010.
+The Company has a credit facility (the Credit Facility) consisting of a fully drawn \$570 million senior secured revolving credit facility with a final maturity on June 17, 2009 and a fully drawn \$248.5 million term loan facility with a final maturity on December 17, 2010.
 The Credit Facility contains a covenant (the Liquidity Covenant) requiring American to maintain, as defined, unrestricted cash, unencumbered short term investments and amounts available for drawing under committed revolving credit facilities of not less than \$1.5 billion for each quarterly period through September 30, 2005 and \$1.25 billion for each quarterly period thereafter.
-American was in compliance with the Liquidity Covenant as of March 31, 2005 and expects to be able to continue to comply with this covenant.
+The Company was in compliance with the Liquidity Covenant as of June 30, 2005 and expects to be able to continue to comply with this covenant.
 In addition, the Credit Facility contains a covenant (the EBITDAR Covenant) requiring AMR to maintain a ratio of cash flow (defined as consolidated net income, before interest expense (less capitalized interest), income taxes, depreciation and amortization and rentals, adjusted for certain gains or losses and non-cash items) to fixed charges (comprising interest expense (less capitalized interest) and rentals).
-This ratio was 0.85 to 1.00 for the four quarter period ending March 31, 2005 and will increase gradually to 1.50 to 1.00 for the four quarter period ending March 31, 2008 and for each four quarter period ending on each fiscal quarter thereafter.
-AMR was in compliance with the EBITDAR covenant as of March 31, 2005 and expects to be able to continue to comply with this covenant in the near term.
+The ratio was 0.85 to 1.00 for the four quarter period ending required June 30, 2005 and will increase gradually to 1.50 to 1.00 for the four quarter period ending March 31, 2008 and for each four quarter period ending on each fiscal quarter thereafter.
+AMR was in compliance with the EBITDAR covenant as of June 30, 2005 and expects to be able to continue to comply with this covenant in the near term.

-Given the historically high price of fuel and the volatility of fuel prices and revenues, it is difficult to assess whether AMR and American will be able to continue to comply with the Liquidity Covenant and in particular the EBITDAR Covenant, and there are no assurances that they will be able to do so.
-Failure to comply with these covenants would result in a default under the Credit Facility which - if the Company did not take steps to obtain a waiver of, or otherwise mitigate, the default - could result in a default under a significant amount of the Company's other debt and lease obligations.
+Given the historically high price of fuel and the volatility of fuel prices and revenues, it is difficult to assess whether AMR and American will be able to continue to comply with the Liquidity Covenant and in particular the EBITDAR Covenant, and there are no assurances that AMR and American will be able to do so.
+Failure to comply with these covenants would result in a default under the Credit Facility which - - if the Company did not take steps to obtain a waiver of, or otherwise mitigate, the default - - could result in a default under a significant amount of the Company's other debt and lease obligations.